-Upon receipt of the Read Sector command, the Busy status bit is set, and when a ID field is encountered that has the correct track number correct sector number, and correct CRC, the data field is presented to the computer.
-The Data Address Mark of the data field must be found within 30 bytes in single density and 43 bytes in double density of the last ID field CRC byte; if not, the ID field is searched for and verified again followed by the Data Address Mark search.
-If after 5 revolutions the DAM cannot be found, the Record Not Found status bit is set and the operation is terminated.
-When the first character or byte of the data field has been shifted through the DSR, it is transferred to the DR, and DRQ is generated.
+Upon receipt of the Read Sector Command, the Busy Status Bit is set, then when an ID field is encountered that has the correct track number, correct sector number, and correct CRC, the data field is presented to the computer.
+The Data Address Mark of the data field is found with 30 bytes in single density and 43 bytes in double density of the last ID field CRC byte.
+If not, the ID field is searched for and verified again followed by the Data Address Mark search.
+If, after five revolutions the DAM is not found, the Record Not Found Status Bit is set and the operation is terminated.
+When the first character or byte of the data field is shifted through the DSR, it is transferred to the DR, and DRQ is generated.
 When the next byte is accumulated in the DSR, it is transferred to the DR and another DRQ is generated.
-If the computer has not read the previous contents of the DR before a new character is transferred that character is lost and the Lost Data Status bit is set.
-This sequence continues until the complete data field has been inputted to the computer.
-If there is a CRC error at the end of the data field, the CRC error status bit is set, and the command is terminated (even if it is a multiple record command).
+If the computer has not read the previous contents of the DR before a new character is transferred that character is lost and the Lost Data Status Bit is set.
+This sequence continues until the complete data field is inputted to the computer.
+If there is a CRC error at the end of the data field, the CRC Error Status bit is set, and the command is terminated (even if it is a multiple record command).